JosephCottam/AbstractRendering/README.md

 convenient ways to work with such pixel-level intermediates.
-It explores multiple ways to store and access data, including two parallelization strategies, out-of-core data access, distributed rendering and interfacing with pre-existing data structures.
+It explores multiple ways to store and access data, including two parallelization strategies, out-of-core data access, distributed rendering and interfacing with preexisting data structures.
 In all, the variety of options leads to many efficient (and some inefficient) ways of realizing the system described above.